tasmota/docs/docs/devices/Sonoff-S31.md

 1. Connect to your serial converter and 3V3.
 1. You need to press the switch (GPIO0) before applying power to put into bootloader mode.

-> :wavy_dash: For exact energy monitoring you might need to [calibrate the device](../Power-Monitoring-Calibration.md).
+For exact energy monitoring you might need to [calibrate the device](../Power-Monitoring-Calibration.md).

 Tinkerman's review of [Sonoff S31](http://tinkerman.cat/sonoff-s31-now-serious/)